 Who is a Dentist in Canada?

-A dentist is a regulated healthcare professional specializing in diagnosing, treating, and preventing diseases, injuries, and disorders affecting the oral cavity and maxillofacial region.
+A dentist is a regulated healthcare professional specializing in diagnosing, treating, and preventing diseases, injuries, and disorders affecting the oral cavity.
 Their primary role is caring for patients’ overall oral health through services like fillings, cleanings, extractions, crowns, dental implants, and more.

 Canadian dentists complete at least seven years of post-secondary education and clinical training to obtain the expertise needed to safely and effectively provide these treatments.
 They must also pass rigorous board examinations and be licensed by provincial dental regulators.